Compassion Fatigue in Veterinarians and Pet Professionals is Real!

 The Pet Professional’s Guide to Pet Loss was written as a comprehensive guide for all pet care professionals.
 It is your resource to gain a basic knowledge of—grief and loss, self-care, how to support your clients within your scope of practice, and the business of grief.

-I also include a free gift, Free Pet Loss Grief Resources Packet that you can access in the beginning of this book or at the book’s end in the resource section, and then download from there.
+I also include a free gift, Free Pet Loss Grief Resources Packet that you can access at the beginning of this book or at the book’s end in the resource section, and then download from there.
 This packet has useful “cheat sheets” you can print out to have ready for when you need to access the information quickly.

 As a pet care professional, I encourage you to begin reading this book right now, so you can put that new knowledge and the given tools into effect immediately.
 Each chapter has been crafted to make you into a pet care professional who is more compassionate, knowledgeable, and end-of-life safe.